ihhub/fheroes2/docs/INSTALL.md

   be missing depending on the version of the original game) from the original game directory to the fheroes2 installation directory.

-* If you don't have a legally purchased copy of the original game, you can download and install the demo version of the original game by running the `demo_windows.bat` script supplied in the ZIP archive.
+* If you don't have a legally purchased copy of the original game, you can download and install the demo version of the original game by running the `download_demo_version.bat` script supplied in the ZIP archive.

 <a name="macos"></a>
 ## macOS